Are North Carolina Vital Records Open to the Public?

 Adoption records practically represent the statutorily sealed vital records in the state of North Carolina.
 As such, these records are sealed when the adoption process is finalized and thus restricted from public viewing.
 There are many conditions provided by the North Carolina adoption guidelines in which a person is furnished with the right to view adoption records in the state.
 They include:

-- If the requester is the named adult adoptee, adoptee’s surviving adult child or the birth parents of an adult adoptee
+• If the requester is the named adult adoptee, the adoptee’s surviving adult child, or the birth parents of an adult adoptee